purpleidea/flabbergast/flabbergast-manual.md

 ## Questions of Varying Frequency

 The following answers are universally discouraging of certain ideas as these ideas are not congruent with normal Flabbergast use.
+More philosophical questions are answered in [FAQ](faq.md).

 ### When do I end something with `_tmpl`?
 How do you feel about Hungary?